sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 This seemingly robust citation was a total dead end.
 Short of reading the entire run of _Theologische Revue_, I had to rule it out and start from scratch.

-# Father Patrick de la Rocque and the SSPX
+# The SSPX and Angelus Press

 In my online travels, I had encountered the _Theologische_ Version of the quotation in one other place: a 2002 article[^9] in the Angelus by Father Patrick de la Rocque, SSPX.